sematext/docs/docs/logagent/how-to-gdpr_web_logs.md

 ### Summary

-The examples above shows that Loagagent provides all required methods to truncate IP addresses, hash, encrypt or remove sensitive data fields.
+The examples above show that Logagent provides all required methods to truncate IP addresses, hash, encrypt or remove sensitive data fields.
 Don't hesitate to contact us for any further question.